The employee understood from day one.

 - Limit very noisy open-plan offices

-Example opposite: Karim, 38, developer, autistic.
-Three sections written by him: introduction, how to help, what to avoid.
-No medical terms, no protocol, just what works at work.
+Example shown here: Karim, 38, developer, autistic (ASD).
+Three sections written by him: overview, how to help, what to avoid.
+No clinical terms, no protocol, just what works at the office.

-Introduction, how to help, what to avoid, always the same for every reader (HR, manager, team).
+Overview, how to help, what to avoid, identical for every reader (HR, manager, team).

-Click on a condition: the explanation is reworded for you, with office and management situations.
+Click on a condition: the explanation is rephrased for you, with office and management situations.

 The employee stays in control

-They are the one who chooses what appears on the profile, and who updates it as their situation changes.
+He chooses what appears on the profile, and updates it whenever his situation changes.

 Up to date everywhere

-When the employee updates the profile, the next manager who scans reads the current version.
-With no dedicated meeting.
+When the employee updates the profile, the next manager who scans it reads the current version.
+No dedicated meeting needed.

 Before.
 After.